Angling: Baits

-In angling, two broad types of baits are used: groundbait, which is thrown separately into the water in large quantities as an "appetizer" to olfactorily attract distant fish nearer to the angler's position; and hookbait, which is directly attached to the fish hook in order to entice the fish into swallowing the hook along with the bait.
+In angling, two broad types of baits are used: groundbait, which is thrown separately into the water in large quantities as an "appetizer" to olfactorily attract distant fish nearer to the angler's position; and hookbait, which is directly attached to the fish hook to entice the fish into swallowing the hook along with the bait.
 In colloquial usage, the word "bait" refers specifically to hookbaits, which can be further separated into three main categories: natural baits, artificial baits and lures.

-The choice of what bait to use is dictated mainly by the target species's diet, the habitat and weather conditions (which can alter the fish's foraging behavior), the angler's own personal preferences, and the local fishery regulations.
+The choice of what bait to use is dictated mainly by the target species's diet, the habitat and weather conditions](which can alter the fish's foraging behavior), the angler's own personal preferences, and the local fishery regulations.
 Using an optimal angling bait can increase the chance of catching the intended fish, while conversely using an inadequate bait will greatly reduce the success rate, especially when there are other bait fishermen nearby.

 Natural baits

 Natural baits are food items that are present within the target fish's natural diet, which are usually animals at a lower trophic level in the food web.
 A natural bait angler, with few exceptions, will use a common prey species of the target fish as a bait.
 The natural bait used may be live food (known as a live bait) or carcass (i.e. dead bait), and a bait improvised from grossly intact portions of a dead animal (e.g. fish head) is known as a cutbait.
 Common natural baits for both fresh and saltwater fishing include earthworm, leech, insects and larvae, minnow, squid, prawn, crayfish, and even crabs, frogs and salamanders.
 Natural baits are effective due to the real texture, odour and movements of the bait presented.

 The common earthworm is a universal live bait for freshwater angling, and grubs and maggots are also excellent bait when trout fishing.
-Grasshoppers, crickets, bees and even ants are also used as bait for trout in their season, although many anglers believe that trout or salmon roe is superior to any other bait.
+Grasshoppers, crickets, eels and even ants are also used as bait for trout in their season, although many anglers believe that trout or salmon roe is superior to any other bait.

 Crayfish, which are preyed upon by a variety of ray-finned fishes, are also commonly used as bait, either live or with only the tail meat.
 They are popular for catching catfish, largemouth bass, smallmouth bass, striped bass, perch and pike.
 However, studies had confirmed that introducing crayfish outside of their home range has led to various ecological problems of them becoming invasive species.
 Transporting crayfish as live bait has also contributed to the spread of zebra mussels, which are known to attach themselves onto crayfish, in various waterways throughout Europe and North America.